jcussens/tailoring/paper.md

 R^{*}_{d-1,s_{R}(N)}$ by recursion for each split $s \in S$ and record which has the highest reward.
 By recording the maximising split during the recursive computation we can recover the policy tree which produces this maximal reward.
-This is the algorithm used by .
+This is the algorithm used by `policytree`.

 ### Using bounds {#sec:usingbounds}